21. 03. 2025 Andrea Mariani NetEye, Unified Monitoring

-In some test or development environments, there may be a need to simulate the presence of GSM modems without having physical devices.
-This can be useful, for example, to test monitoring checks, SMS management systems, or to create new notification rules.
+In some test or development environments, you may need to simulate the presence of GSM modems without having an actual physical device.
+This can be useful for example when testing monitoring checks, SMS management systems, or creating new notification rules.

-In this post, I will show you how I created a serial modem emulation service.
+In this post I’ll show you how I created a serial modem emulation service.
 The service will allow you to generate one or more virtual modems (as needed), respond to AT commands, and simulate state changes for each modem via a direct connection via TCP.
 This will all be done through a systemd service.

 The core of the service is a Python script that handles the creation of virtual modems and their interaction with AT commands.
-So we create a new directory called “serial_modem_emulator” in the following path “/neteye/shared/monitoring/plugins” and inside it we create the file that I named “serial_modem_emulator.py”.
+So we create a new directory called “serial_modem_emulator” in the path “/neteye/shared/monitoring/plugins/” and inside that we create a file that I named “serial_modem_emulator.py”.

 # mkdir /neteye/shared/monitoring/plugins/serial_modem_emulator